Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Preliminary and results

-\begin{rmk} When $p = 2$, there exists a unique Dirichlet form (up to constant multiples) satisfying all conditions (a)-(e) by \cite{BBKT10}*{Theorem 1.2}, \cite{Hin13}*{Proposition 5.1} and \cite{Kaj13.osc}*{Proposition 5.9}\footnote{To be precise, the uniqueness was proved in \cite{BBKT10} in an alternative formulation of (a)-(e).
-In particular, there is no proof of the self-similarity condition (e) in \cite{BBKT10}.
+\begin{rmk} When $p = 2$, there exists the unique Dirichlet form (up to constant multiples) satisfying all conditions (1)-(5) by \cite{BBKT10}*{Theorem 1.2}, \cite{Hin13}*{Proposition 5.1} and \cite{Kaj13.osc}*{Proposition 5.9} \footnote{To be precise, the uniqueness was proved in \cite{BBKT10} in an alternative formulation of (1)-(5).
+In particular, there is no proof of the self-similarity condition (5) in \cite{BBKT10}.
 The identity \eqref{eq.domain-ss} was proved in \cite{Hin13}*{Proposition 5.1} and an explicit proof of \eqref{eq.ene-ss} was given in \cite{Kaj13.osc}*{Proposition 5.9}.}.
-This is the reason why we say that a $p$-energy $\mcE_{p}$ satisfying these conditions (a)-(e) is canonical.
+This is the reason why we say that a $p$-energy $\mcE_{p}$ satisfying these conditions (1)-(5) is canonical.
+(We will see that the condition (6) is automatically deduced from a combination of (1) and (5).)
 However, we do not know whether or not such uniqueness also holds for $p$-energy. \end{rmk}